The National Infrastructure Commission was established as an Executive Agency of HM Treasury on 24 January 2017.

 Chief Executive and Senior Management Team

 The Chief Executive is supported by a Senior Management Team comprising the Chief Economist, the Chief Operating Officer and Policy and Engagement Director.
-This group meets regularly and provides day-to-day oversight of the NIC staff’s activities.
+This group meets regularly and provides day-to-day oversight of the Commission staff’s activities.

 Resources and Corporate Plan